JULY 19TH, 2022 | 7AM TO 8PM

 Remi emigrated to the United States as a teenager in quest of a good education.
 She put herself through college by babysitting, earning both her Bachelors of Science and MBA from the University of the District of Columbia.
 Remi also holds an Honorary Doctor of Philosophy Humane Letters from GODSU and Ambassador of Peace designation from the Universal Peace Federation.

 Remi’s first job out of graduate school was working as a teller for the Bank of America.
 Through her hard work and dedication to excellent customer service, her talent as a leader was quickly recognized.
 Remi rose through various key leadership roles and eventually became the Vice President of the Bank of America in a span of 7 years.
 In addition to Remi’s demanding duties as a VP, she made it a priority to immerse herself in volunteer community outreach and engagements.
 It was through these interactions and seeing the disparity in the financial literacy of underserved communities, that Remi developed a passion for advocacy.
-Her consistent community presence, ability to listen, and willingness to champion financial literacy allowed her to use her influence to bring necessary resources and educational materials into schools and community centers.
+Her consistent community presence, ability to listen and willingness to champion financial literacy allowed her to use her influence to bring necessary resources and educational materials into schools and community centres.
 Her time working throughout various roles and sections of Bank of America gave her a strong sense of duty to ensure that young people begin to learn how to properly manage money early in life and volunteer strategically.

 She also became a member of the Board of the Prince George’s Chamber of Commerce in 2006.
 Dissatisfied with the level of inclusion Remi was instrumental in a campaign to grow the Chamber of Commerce’s membership number and to create space that would elevate the chamber’s ability to better serve the needs of small businesses.
 During her tenure on the board of directors, she worked to see the small, struggling chamber of commerce transformed into one of the largest and most progressive in the state of Maryland.
 Remi’s role included the recruitment of small and minority businesses as she understood that small businesses are the backbone of America, Maryland, and Prince George’s County.
 In just 3 years Remi worked with the Chamber to grow the membership from a few hundred to over 1000 associate members with both large corporations as well as mom-and-pop small businesses represented.
 These efforts – enabled them to thrive during a terrible recession and enabled people to sustain their families while maintaining the quality of life standards.